-Tiny Toes and Toes 'n Taps (ages 3-4 yrs) Tiny Toes: Introduction to Ballet, Jazz & Acro Toes 'n Taps: Introduction to Ballet, Jazz & Tap Our preschool classes are designed to introduce young children to dance in an inspiring & imaginative environment that still maintains structure and discipline.
+Adult (18+) Ballet Jazz & Lyrical Tap Preschool (ages 3-4 yrs) Tiny Toes: Introduction to Ballet, Jazz & Acro Toes 'n Taps: Introduction to Ballet, Jazz & Tap Our preschool classes are designed to introduce young children to dance in an inspiring & imaginative environment that still maintains structure and discipline.
 Young children learn optimally through play & sensory experience.
-These classes aim to enhance a child's creativity & imagination while teaching them basic dance skills that incorporate elements of several genres such as ballet, jazz & acro.
-The content for this class is based on the Royal Academy of Dance's pre-school syllabus 'Dance to Your Own Tune' which states: "Young childhood is not a time for limiting movement experiences.
+These classes aim to enhance a child's creativity & imagination while teaching them basic dance skills that incorporate elements of several genres such as Ballet, Jazz, Acro and Tap.
+The content for our preschool classes is based on the Royal Academy of Dance's pre-school syllabus 'Dance to Your Own Tune'which states: "Young childhood is not a time for limiting movement experiences.
 Within the dance curriculum, young children should participate in dance classes that use a movement vocabulary congruent to their stage of development.
 In developing fundamental movement teachers should be concerned with developing control and coordination and not technical refinement.
 Rather than perfecting or stylising movement, teachers should ensure that each fundamental movement is explored and experienced in a wide variety of contexts.
 At this young age, children are experimenting with movement, not perfecting and refining.
 Perfecting leads to the exclusion of other activities and that in turn can lead to a narrow range of movement abilities."

 Interested in becoming a member of our competitive dance team?
 Please click on the 'Competitions' tab for more information.